H2Cyber/VolDiff/README.md

 Options
 --------
-Use <pre> ./VolDiff --help </pre> to view all the available options.
+Use --help to view all the available options: <pre> ./VolDiff --help </pre>

 Recomended options:

-<pre> --process-checks </pre> : check process parent/child relationships, execution path, unusual loaded DLLs etc.
+ --process-checks : check process parent/child relationships, execution path, unusual loaded DLLs etc.

-<pre> --registry-checks </pre> : spots changes in registry keys that are commonly used by malware for persistence.
+ --registry-checks : spots changes in registry keys that are commonly used by malware for persistence.

-<pre> --string-checks </pre> : searches for suspicious strings in memory (emails, IPs, domains etc).
+ --string-checks : searches for suspicious strings in memory (emails, IPs, domains etc).

 The options above are experimental (may generate false positives), and may slow down VolDiff execution.